Topological complexity of n points on a tree: Configuration spaces of points on graphs

 \item If $\{[c_1],\dots,[c_j]\}$ is any collection of equivalence classes of cells with no upper bound, then

-\end{enumerate} \end{thm} It follows from the universal coefficient theorem that the same statements hold true for rational cohomology, where we identify $\phi_{[c]}\in H^*(UD^n(\Gamma);\Z)$ with the corresponding class in $H^*(UD^n(\Gamma);\Q).$ More information is given about integral cohomology in \cite{FarleyCohomology}, but the above is sufficient for what follows.
+\end{enumerate} \end{thm} Here, for any equivalence class $[c],$ we use $\phi_{[c]}$ to denote both the standard cocycle $\phi_{[c]}$ and the cohomology class it represents.
+It follows from the universal coefficient theorem that the same statements hold true for rational cohomology, where we identify $\phi_{[c]}\in H^*(UD^n(\Gamma);\Z)$ with the corresponding class in $H^*(UD^n(\Gamma);\Q).$ Again, Theorem \ref{thm:cohomology} depends on a choice of orientations of cells, but we will omit these details.